-The Company has adopted procedures to assist its directors and officers in complying with Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act"), which includes assisting them in preparing forms for filing.
+The Company has adopted procedures to assist its directors and officers in complying with Section 16(a) of the Securities Exchange Act of 1934, which includes assisting them in preparing forms for filing.
 All present and former officers and directors of the Company are current in their Exchange Act filings.